An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: Introduction

-Many important computationally hard combinatorial optimization problems such as Max-Cut, graph coloring, traveling salesman, and scheduling management~\cite{Oh2019, kochenberger2014, Lucas2014ising} can be mapped to spin Ising systems: The cost function can be expressed as an Ising Hamiltonian whose ground state provides the solution to the combinatorial optimization problem.
+Many important computationally hard combinatorial optimization problems such as Max-Cut, graph coloring, traveling salesman, and scheduling management~\cite{Oh2019, kochenberger2014, Lucas2014ising} can be mapped to Ising Hamiltonians whose ground states provide the solutions.
 One can in principle solve these optimization problems on a quantum computer by initializing the quantum device in the ground state of a Hamiltonian that is easy to prepare and adiabatically tuning the latter into the problem Hamiltonian.
-In a digital quantum computer, this approach translates into a trotterized version of the adiabatic evolution operator, which is the alternating product of the evolution operators corresponding to the initial and the problem (Ising) Hamiltonians.
-As is well known, in the limit of an infinite product, this trotterized form becomes exact.
+In a digital quantum computer, this translates into a trotterized version of the adiabatic evolution operator, which is the alternating product of the evolution operators corresponding to the initial mixer and the problem (Ising) Hamiltonians.
+In the limit of an infinite product, this trotterized form becomes exact.

-QAOA is a hybrid quantum-classical variational algorithm that relies on a finite-order version of this evolution operator~\cite{Farhi2014,Farhi2014design,Farhi2016quantum,Shaydulin2019}.
-QAOA is performed by variationally minimizing the expectation value of the Ising Hamiltonian (i.e., the cost function) with respect to the parameters in a state-preparation circuit that is implemented on the quantum processor.
+QAOA is a hybrid quantum-classical variational algorithm that uses a finite-order version of this evolution operator to prepare wavefunction ans\"atze on a quantum processor~\cite{Farhi2014,Farhi2014design,Farhi2016quantum,Shaydulin2019}.
+QAOA is performed by variationally minimizing the expectation value of the Ising Hamiltonian with respect to the parameters in the ansatz.
 The quantum processor is also used to measure energy expectation values, while the optimization is done on a classical computer.
 There has been a lot of progress on QAOA recently on both the experimental and theoretical fronts~\cite{Pagano2019,Oh2019, Wang2018PRA,Zhou2018QAOA, Crooks2018, Yang2017PRX, Jiang2017, Barkoutsos2019}.
 There is evidence suggesting that QAOA may provide a significant quantum advantage over classical algorithms ~\cite{Guerreschi2019, Niu2019, Barkoutsos2019}, and that it is computationally universal~\cite{Morales2019universality, Lloyd2018}.